 India is a land of plurality – diverse views, opinions and beliefs.
-However, sometimes these beliefs transcends the precinct of rationality and infiltrates into a space where it becomes superstition.
-For those who believe, he is God and the place a temple; for the rest everything is a fantasy.
+However, sometimes these beliefs transcend the precinct of rationality and infiltrate into space where it becomes superstition.
+For those who believe, he is God and the place a temple; for the rest, everything is a fantasy.

-Located on NH 65 between Jodhpur and Pali, there is small temple dedicated to a 350 cc Royal Enfield Bullet.
+Located on NH 65 between Jodhpur and Pali, there is a small temple dedicated to a 350 cc Royal Enfield Bullet.
 As weird as it sounds, in this temple, visitors offer flowers and worship a bike.
-The locals believe that anyone passing through this highway must halt and offer their obeisances to the bike deity for safe journey.
+The locals believe that anyone passing through this highway must halt and offer their obeisances to the bike deity for blessings of a safe journey.

 The Legend of Om Banna:

-While travelling form Jodhpur to Udaipur, we stopped at this temple.
+While traveling from Jodhpur to Udaipur, we stopped at this temple.
 The temple is open even during the night time as we halted there around 4 AM.
 There was a bust statue of Om Banna and people were igniting incense sticks in front of the statue.
-In side a glass box, was the Royal Enfield which was somewhat decorated with garlands.
+Inside a glass box, was the Royal Enfield which was somewhat decorated with garlands.
 We halted there for 10 mins after which we continued our journey to Udaipur.

 In case you are passing through the place, you can just halt for 10 mins and visit it.
 No matter how weird it may be but it definitely gives you a story to tell others.
 After all its all part of our Incredible India.